 CL 203H: Women and Gender in the Ancient World

 Explores the role and status of women in Greece, Rome, and the Near East.
-Uses modern theoretical approaches to understand representations of women in literary, historical, philosophical, and scientific texts and in the visual arts.
+Uses modern theoretical approaches to understand representations of women and constructions of gender in literary, historical, philosophical, and scientific texts and in the visual arts.

 CL 212H: Language and History of Medicine